Legoota/tu4ever-website-v2/content/posts/wheels-restoring.en.md

 ### Source

-The main source we used is a post from the user 3dfx the planet-205 forum: <a class="anchor-link" href="https://www.planete-205.com/forum/refection-jantes-gti-1600-t43576.html" target="_blank">[FR]Réfection jantes GTI 1600</a>
+The main source we used is a post from the user 3dfx on the planet-205 forum: <a class="anchor-link" href="https://www.planete-205.com/forum/refection-jantes-gti-1600-t43576.html" target="_blank">[FR]Réfection jantes GTI 1600</a>